Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Appendix: miscellaneous considerations

-On the other hand, if $p\in U$ is a unit, then by taking $a=p$ in the second condition of the definition of $U$ we obtain $p=1$.
-Consequently, if we impose the additional condition $p\neq 1$ on the definition of $U$, we get that $U$ consists entirely of nonunits.
-As we want all elements $p$ in $U$ to satisfy $\lpow(p)=\pow(p)$, this restriction will be unharmful, because for a unit $p\in S$ we have, in most cases, that $\lpow(p)$ strictly contains $\pow(p)$: namely, when $p-1$ is regular (\Cref{lpowfurther-b}).
-Note that this regularity condition is essential for the proofs of \Cref{singlepOydes,ZisdefinA,nonfieldZdef} to work.
+If $p\in U$ is a unit, then we may take $a=p$ in the second condition of the definition of $U$, obtaining $p=1$.
+Consequently, if we impose the additional condition ``$p\neq 1$'' in the definition of $U$, then $U$ consists entirely of nonunits.
+As we want all elements $p$ in $U$ to satisfy $\lpow(p)=\pow(p)$, this restriction will be unharmful, because for a unit $p\in S$ we have, in most cases, that $\lpow(p)$ strictly contains $\pow(p)$: namely, when $p-1$ is regular, by \Cref{lpowunitlarge}.
+Note that this regularity condition is essential for the proofs of our main results to work.

-Even with the extra requirement $p\neq 1$ in the definition of $U$, we are still able to prove that $\lpow(p)=\pow(p)$ for each $p\in U$, whenever $S=R[x]$, with $R$ reduced and indecomposable: the proof is almost identical to that of \Cref{TandU-b} (using \Cref{cm+1dividescm-a} together with \Cref{p-reduinde-b}).
+Even with the extra requirement ``$p\neq 1$'' in the definition of $U$, and the modification in the definition of $T$ (``$p$ is irreducible'' by ``$p\in\lpow(p)$''), we are still able to prove that if $S=R[x]$, with $R$ reduced and indecomposable, then $\lpow(p)=\pow(p)$ for each $p\in U$.
+The proof is almost identical to that of \Cref{TandUPV}, with the following modification: If $p\in U$ and $f\in\lpow(p)$ is infinitely divisible by $p$, then the new definition of $T$ no longer implies that $p$ is irreducible, but we are still able to conclude that $p\in\{0\}\cup R^{*}$ by \Cref{cm+1dividescm-a}.
+Moreover, $p\in\lpow(p)$ (part of the new definition of $T$) , together with \Cref{p-reduinde-b}, implies that $p$ is either invertible or irreducible.
+Putting together these facts, we conclude that $p$ is necessarily a unit, which is impossible under the modified definition of $U$.

-Finally, if $S=R[x]$, with $R$ reduced (not necessarily indecomposable), and if $p\in S$ is nonconstant with regular leading coefficient, and satisfies $\lpow(p)=\pow(p)$, then $p\in U$.
-The proof is entirely similar to that of \Cref{TandU-a} for the special case $p=x$.
-Note that \Cref{lp=pindom} provides examples of nonlinear polynomials satisfying the requirements above (the classic example being $R=\varmathbb{R}$ and $p=x^{2}+1$).
+Finally, consider the modified versions of $T$ and $U$.
+If $S=R[x]$, with $R$ reduced (not necessarily indecomposable), and if $p\in S$ is nonconstant with regular leading coefficient, and satisfies $\lpow(p)=\pow(p)$, then $p\in T$ (as discussed above) and obviously $p\neq 1$.
+The proof of the remaining conditions for membership in $U$ is similar as the proof of \Cref{TandUPV-a} for the special case $p=x$, and in this way we conclude that $p\in U$.
+Notice that \Cref{lp=pindom} provides examples of nonlinear polynomials satisfying the requirements above (the classical example being $R=\mathbb{R}$ and $p=x^{2}+1$).
 This is in contrast with \Cref{automorphU}, which merely guarantees that linear polynomials with invertible leading coefficient belong to the set $U$ (in the case $R$ reduced and indecomposable).